-Facts: The applicant was born in 1998 with a deformity of a cleft lip and palate.
+The applicant was born in 1998 with a deformity of a cleft lip and palate.
 His biological parents were members of the AKHA minority people who believed that any abnormality or deformity in a child means they are cursed and the child is at risk of being killed.
-Likely because of these beliefs, his birth parents secretly left the hospital and abandoned the him to the care of the hospital soon after the birth.
+Likely because of these beliefs, his birth parents secretly left the hospital and abandoned him to the care of the hospital soon after birth.
 This was reported to the local police who determined that the parents could not be found.
-Ms Alexandra Jagelman, worked for a non-government organisation at the time providing maternal and child health training to local health workers at the hospital.
-As part of her work, Ms Jagelman visited the applicant in the birthing room and became concerned that he was very weak, dry in the mouth and at risk of dying.
+Ms. Alexandra Jagelman, worked for a non-government organization at the time providing maternal and child health training to local health workers at the hospital.
+As part of her work, Ms. Jagelman visited the applicant in the birthing room and became concerned that he was very weak, dry in the mouth, and at risk of dying.
 She spoke to the Director of the hospital who approved her to assume care of the applicant from that day, which was 3 days after his birth.
 She had since raised him as her own child.

-Issue: The question was whether Ms Jagelman was a parent at the time of birth of the child, which was subject to the exercise of a factual matrix.
+The question was whether Ms Jagelman was a parent at the time of the birth of the child, which was subject to the exercise of a factual matrix.

 - Minister for Immigration and Border Protection v VDQS: Where the father was present at the birth and involved with the child from the time of birth, the court and Tribunal have accepted non-biological paternity without the involvement of the father in the birth at all.

 - H v Minister for Immigration and Citizenship: The father did not visit Fiji until shortly after the birth as he had doubts about his paternity until blood tests were conducted shortly after the birth and he was found to have the same blood type as the child.
 Only then, were his doubts resolved and he accepted that he was the biological father.